One Year Later

 And CNEWA will be with them every step of the way.

 We are helping bring the love of Christ to survivors of one of the worst disasters Lebanon has known.

 “Lebanon is more than a country,” Pope Francis said.
 “Lebanon is a message of liberty, an example of pluralism for the Middle East and the rest of the world.
 We cannot allow this patrimony to be lost.”

-Your generous support can help this battered country rebuild, and help our brothers and sisters start anew.
+Your generous support can our brothers and sisters start anew.
 You can help Lebanon, a witness to faith and fraternity, be a witness to perseverance and hope.